Pine Wood Properties | Types of Pine Trees and Uses

 How to Identify Pine Wood?

-The wood can be identified by its color appearance and grain.
-The heartwood color of pine is light brown to reddish-brown and the color of sapwood is pale yellow and sometimes white.
+The wood can be identified by its color, appearance, and grain.
+The heartwood color of pine is light brown to reddish-brown, and the sapwood color is pale yellow and sometimes white.
 Its color gets darker over time.
-Pine Wood has lots of dark brown circle knots.
-Which gives them special recognition.
+Pine Wood has many dark brown circle knots, giving them special recognition.

-Pine has a straight grain with an even, medium texture.
-Pine has medium-large open grain.
+Pine has a straight grain with an even, medium texture, has medium-large open grain.
 So it is very easy to work with it.
-But due to the open grain, it absorbs moisture quickly.
+However, due to the open grain, it absorbs moisture quickly.

 Western White Pine and Eastern white pine have a faint, resinous odor while being worked.
 The heartwood of pine is rated as moderate to low in decay resistance.